What is an Application Layer DDoS attack?

 Other avenues for stopping HTTP floods include the use of a web application firewall, managing and filtering traffic through an IP reputation database, and through on-the-fly network analysis by engineers.

-Having the advantage of scale with over 6 million users on our network, Cloudflare has the ability to analyze traffic from a variety of sources, mitigating potential attacks with constantly updated WAF rules and other mitigation strategies, often before they occur or have a chance to retarget others.
+Having the advantage of scale with millions of users on our network, Cloudflare has the ability to analyze traffic from a variety of sources, mitigating potential attacks with constantly updated WAF rules and other mitigation strategies, often before they occur or have a chance to retarget others.
 Explore Cloudflare's DDoS advanced protection services.